Learn More About Family Law and Divorce

-The State of Florida prohibits relocating minor child(ren) more than 50 miles away from their principal residence, unless the new residence is less than 50 miles from the other parent, without the written consent of the other parent or a court order.
+The State of Florida prohibits relocating minor child(ren) more than 50 miles away from their principal residence, without the written consent of the other parent or a court order.
 If you wish to relocate with the child(ren) and the other parent objects, you must follow specific steps required by law.
-The court must approve the relocation before you are allowed to move the children.
+The court must approve the relocation before you are allowed to move the children more than 50 miles.

 The court will consider modifying child support agreements but there must be a significant change in financial circumstances.
 An extreme reduction or loss of the non-custodial parent’s income may constitute a change as would an increase in the custodial spouse’s income.

 How Do I Get Temporary Support Until the Final Hearing?

 You can seek a temporary order from the court for child support, alimony, or a parenting plan prior to the final hearing.